 - The Building: Again, inspect the sidings and walls of your building closely.
 Check for cracks, gaps, and broken seals to avoid heat loss during the winter.
 It also stops water from getting into your walls because it can freeze over the winter and cause more significant damage.
 Another reason to seal cracks or openings in your wall is to prevent mice and other pests from taking refuge in your home during the cold winter.

-- The Walkway: Also, check your walkway and steps for faults and fix where appropriate because once the ice starts falling, every crack will become bigger and less visible to see, which is dangerous.
+- The Walkway: Also, check your walkway and steps for faults and fix them where appropriate because once the ice starts falling, every crack will become bigger and less visible to see, which is dangerous.

 3. Safety During the Winter